leanstacks/sam-samples/README.md

 The [rest-dynamodb-local](./rest-dynamodb-local/README.md) sample builds upon the `rest-dynamodb` sample.
 This sample demonstrates how to run the SAM application locally with DynamoDB.

+### rest-dynamodb-modular

+The [rest-dynamodb-modular](./rest-dynamodb-modular/README.md) sample illustrates how to implement REST services with a more modular code structure.
+This sample builds on the `rest-dynamodb-local` sample.
+Many of the samples in this project illustrate a particular Serverless concept and all of the logic is contained within the function handler.
+While this serves to illustrate the concept of the example, it is not meant to illustrate best practices when creating serverless applications.

 ## See Also

 [LEAN**STACKS**][leanstacks]
+[LEAN**STACKS** Serverless [Framework] Samples](https://github.com/leanstacks/serverless-samples)
 [AWS Serverless Application Model][aws-sam]
 [AWS SAM Documentation][aws-sam-docs]
 [AWS SAM Examples Repository][aws-sam-repos-examples]